 If you have general questions about COVID-19 please visit Public Health here or call Telehealth Ontario at 1-866-797-0000.

 As of May 27, one essential family member may be identified by each inpatient as their designated family member for the duration of their stay.
 This designated family member must be registered by the patient’s clinical unit and will be required to show ID at the hospital entrance.
+Please note that this only applies to admitted inpatients, and not patients receiving ambulatory or outpatient care at the Cancer Centre.

 NEW: Odd or Even Day Visits Based on Floor Number.
 In order to limit the number of people in the hospital on a daily basis, family members of patients on even-numbered floors will be allowed to visit on even-numbered days and vice versa for odd-numbered floors and days.
 For example, a patient on Connell 9 would be able to have their essential family member visit them on June 1, 3, 5, etc.